REPORT – Restore USB Access on a Windows 10 VM – v1.1.0

 • Volume Remediation: Errors such as “Cannot open volume for direct access” were fixed by closing any active handles and running: ‘chkdsk E: /x /f /v’

-This forced the drive to dismount and performed a full file system check.
+This forced the drive to dismount and perform a full file system check.

 • Verification of Evidence: